 Someday they’ll know.

 I’m sorry, Mom, that I didn’t come back in, out of the car, and help pick up the house.
 I’m sorry I didn’t say thank you more.
 But I’ll say it now.
 Thanks for being the mom you were, and still are.
 Thanks for sometimes being mean to keep me safe.
-And thanks for taking me to JC Penney for the cute top I wanted, even though I wanted to go to The Gap, because JC Penney was having a sale and you could use the extra money to buy that Lisa Frank trapper keeper I wanted.
+And thanks for taking me to JC Penney for the cute top I begged for, even though I wanted to go to The Gap, because JC Penney was having a sale and you could use the extra money to buy that Lisa Frank trapper keeper I wanted too.

 I get it now.